josecoelho/skoch-filter-file-resize/README.md

 * height: The maximum height of the resized image
 * keepRatio: Keep the aspect ratio and do not resize to both width and height (usually expected).
 * keepSmaller: Do not resize if the image is already smaller than the given sizes.
+* quality: For JPG is ranges from 0 (worst quality, smaller file) to 100 (best quality, biggest file) and for PNG compression level from 0 (no compression) to 9.
 * cropToFit: If the image dimensions do not match the given image, crop off some borders
 * directory: Set a directory to store the thumbnail in.
 If nothing is given, the normal image will be overwritten.
 * adapter: The adapter to use for resizing.
 You may specify a string or an instance of an adapter.